timoteosoutello/devops-azure-initial-terraform-state/README.md

   `"managementEndpointUrl": "https://management.core.windows.net/"`
 `}`

-**Important**: Now copy/paste the output into the AZURE_CREDENTIALS variable and also for the `clientId`, `clientSecret`, `subscriptionId`, `tenantId`.
-You will not be able to retrieve this again after creation.
-The possibility to see again is resetting it.
+**Important**: Now copy/paste the output into the AZURE_CREDENTIALS variable and also for the `clientId`, `clientSecret`, `subscriptionId`, `tenantId` into AZURE_* variables, as they are used for terraform scripts.
+You will not be able to retrieve this data again after creation.
+The possibility to check this output again is resetting it.

 You should be able to see the Service Principal User present in the AD, as showed below: